Fixed points and cycles of parking functions: Introduction

-We will be interested in deriving some exact formulas for the number of fixed points and cycles of parking functions in this paper.
-For a parking function $\pi=(\pi_1,\dots, \pi_n)$, we say $i$ is a fixed point of $\pi$ if $\pi_i=i$.
-More generally, for $m\geq 1$, we say $(i_1, \dots, i_m)$ where the $i_j$'s are all distinct is an $m$-cycle of $\pi$ if $\pi_{i_1}=i_2, \pi_{i_2}=i_3, \dots, \pi_{i_{m-1}}=i_m, \pi_{i_m}=i_1$, so fixed points are simply $1$-cycles.
-Our proofs will be based on generalizations of Pollak's argument.
-In Section \ref{sec:classical} we study classical parking functions, in Section \ref{sec:prime} we study prime parking functions, and in Section \ref{sec:dis} we discuss extensions of our techniques to $(r, k)$-parking functions.
+We are interested in deriving some exact formulas for the number of fixed points and cycles of parking functions.
+Our counting formulas are based on generalizations of Pollak's argument and the symmetry of parking coordinates.
+In Section \ref{sec:classical} we study classical parking functions, in Section \ref{sec:prime} we study prime parking functions, and in Section \ref{sec:dis} we discuss extensions of our techniques to $(r, k)$-parking functions (see Section \ref{sec:gen}) and present connections of our current investigation to other research areas through OEIS entries (see Section \ref{sec:connect}).
+While some OEIS entries are easy to explain, many entries remain mysterious, waiting to be explored deeper in the future.